 Seek Shade and Cover Up!

-Though some sun exposure is advantageous for your vitamin D levels, sustained time in the sun — even with sunscreen on — may put you at higher risk for cancer.
+Though some sun exposure is advantageous for your vitamin D levels, as well as other benefits to health, sustained time in the sun — even with sunscreen on — may put you at higher risk for certain types of cancer.
 The Environmental Working Group recommends relying on sunscreen only when shade and clothing aren’t options.

-Even at the beach, you can bring a sun tent or sunbrella to shade you.
+At the beach, you can bring a sun tent or sunbrella to shade you for the time you choose to be out of the sun.
 And when you’re out by the water, sun hats and shirts can help a lot.
 Because let’s be honest, how often do you put sunscreen on the part in your hair or your ears?

 Here are some awesome sun protection tools worth checking out: